elm-fluent/elm-fluent/docs/overview.rst

    files from which translation is done for the other (‘destination’) languages.

-   That approach has some advantages, but major disadvantages when it comes to Fluent.
+   That approach has some advantages, but major disadvantages when it comes to `Fluent <https://projectfluent.org/>`_.
 Fluent is a language in its own right, that puts (just enough) power into the hands of translators to produce good translations, while maintaining proper separation of concerns.

    For Fluent, developers need to put localized text into ``.ftl`` files, so the full power of that language will be used.
 This includes: